Lindblad Tomography of a Superconducting Quantum Processor: Single-Qubit Lindblad Tomography Measurement Protocol

-In this first implementation of Lindblad Tomography, we consider free evolution corresponding to applying the Idling Channel $\tilde{\Id}(t)$.
-For this channel, a subset of the LT measurement sequences are identical to conventional $T_1$ (pale green gates in Fig.~\ref{fig:LT_structure}a) and $T_2$ (purple) measurements.
-In this way, one can helpfully think of this measurement protocol as a hybrid of standard qubit characterization techniques, combining time-domain characterization of $T_1$/$T_2$ with tomography.
-By iterating over the full set of pre- and post-rotations, LT of the Idling Channel effectively pieces together all combinations of $T_1$- and $T_2$-like measurements to tomographically reconstruct the full quantum loss channel.
+Since Lindblad tomography is designed to characterize free evolution of a quantum system, note that a subset of the LT measurement sequences are identical to conventional $T_1$ (pale green gates in Fig.~\ref{fig:LT_structure}a) and $T_2$ (purple) measurements.
+In this way, one can helpfully think of this measurement protocol as a hybrid of standard qubit characterization techniques, combining time-domain characterization of $T_1$/$T_2$ with process tomography.
+By iterating over the full set of pre- and post-rotations, LT effectively pieces together all combinations of $T_1$- and $T_2$-like measurements to tomographically reconstruct the full quantum loss channel.